genestack/user-tutorials/source/guide/pipelines-expression_arrays_include.rst

 .. image:: images/dose_response_analysis_report.png

-Various regression models (linear, quadratic and Emax) are fitted for each identified DE gene to describe its expression profile as a function of the dose.
+Various regression models (linear, quadratic and Emax) are fitted for each identified differentially expressed gene to describe its expression profile as a function of the dose.
 These results are presented in an interactive table.

 .. image:: images/dose_response_analysis_table.png